mikhailklassen/Mining-the-Social-Web-3rd-Edition/README.md

 repo2docker https://github.com/mikhailklassen/Mining-the-Social-Web-3rd-Edition
 ```

 This will create a Docker container from the repository directly.
+It takes a while to finish building the container, but once it's done, you will see a URL printed to screen.
+Copy and paste the URL into your browser.

+A longer set of instructions can be found [here](https://towardsdatascience.com/docker-without-the-hassle-b98447caedd8).

 ### Getting started on your own machine from source